spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/local-ui.md

 ---

-Once Palette Edge has been installed on the Edge host and the Edge host has gone through initial configuration, you will be able to access Local UI.
+Once Palette Edge has been installed on the Edge host and the Edge host has gone through initial configuration, you will be able to access the local UI.
 Local UI allows you to manage Edge hosts in your network locally, upload content bundles containing images, Helm charts, and packs, and create Edge clusters locally in disconnected environments without connections to a Palette instance.